-This proxy statement and the enclosed proxy card are furnished in connection with the solicitation of proxies by the Board of Directors of Moleculin Biotech, Inc., a Delaware corporation, for use at the Annual Meeting of Moleculin Biotech stockholders to be held at the DoubleTree - Galleria, 5353 Westheimer Road, Houston, TX 77056, on June 6, 2018 at 1:30 p.m., local time, and at any adjournments or postponements of the Annual Meeting.
+This proxy statement and the enclosed proxy card are furnished in connection with the solicitation of proxies by the Board of Directors of Moleculin Biotech, Inc., a Delaware corporation, for use at the Annual Meeting of Moleculin Biotech Inc's stockholders to be held at the 5300 Memorial Drive, Suite 950, Houston, TX 77007, on May 12, 2020 at 1:30 p.m., local time, and at any adjournments or postponements of the Annual Meeting.
 This proxy statement summarizes the information you need to make an informed vote on the proposals to be considered at the Annual Meeting.
 However, you do not need to attend the Annual Meeting to vote your shares.
 Instead, you may simply complete, sign and return the enclosed proxy card using the envelope provided.
 The terms "Moleculin," "Company," "we," or "our" refer to Moleculin Biotech, Inc.